Analytics (ANLY)

 ANLY 4373F.
 Big Data Analysis and Artificial Intelligence.

-This course demonstrates utilization of analytical and artificial intelligence methods along with big data to solve business problems.
-It introduces high performance computing, big data storage and analysis, distributed and parallel programming to increase throughput and/or reduce latency of selected applications.
+This course covers the utilization of analytical and artificial intelligence methods alongside big data to solve complex business problems.
+Students explore high-performance computing, big data storage, and advanced analysis techniques.
+The curriculum introduces distributed and parallel programming designed to increase throughput and reduce latency for selected applications.
+By learning these sophisticated technologies, students develop the skills necessary to manage massive datasets and optimize computational efficiency.
+This foundation ensures students develop the abilities to provide high-speed, scalable solutions within modern, data-intensive organizational environments.
 Prerequisite: [ISAN 3305 OR ANLY 3341] AND ISAN 3382 AND ANLY 4321 with a grade of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter